General Terms and Conditions

-14.1 The intellectual property rights concerning training courses, programs, documents, (e-)books, brochures, programs, handouts, lectures, exercises, offers, expressions on the provider’s website, e-zines, e-mails, models, techniques, other documents and information developed by the provider arising from the work of the provider and the software used are vested in the provider or its licensors, unless another right holder has been indicated on a work;
+14.1 The intellectual property rights concerning training courses, programs, documents, (e-)books, brochures, presentations, handouts, lectures, exercises, offers, expressions on the provider’s website, e-zines, e-mails, models, techniques, other documents and information developed by the provider arising from the work of the provider and the software used are vested in the provider or its licensors, unless another right holder has been indicated on a work;

 14.2 The intellectual property right and copyright regarding the expressions mentioned in article 14.1 are not transferred on the basis of an agreement, unless agreed otherwise in writing;